 There are two dominant sources of capacitance change with frequency.
 Residual inductance tends to increase the apparent capacitance of a simple capacitor.
-Consider a threeterminal capacitor with the residual series inductance equal a)Electronic mail: yicheng.wang@nist.gov

-Downloaded 22 Aug 2003 to 129.6.64.232.
-Redistribution subject to AIP license or copyright, see http://ojps.aip.org/rsio/rsior.jsp to L, the capacitance between the two active electrodes $C_o$ , and the stray capacitance from leads and electrodes to the ground terminal $C_g$ .
-A simplified equivalent circuit for the capacitor consists of L in series with $C_g + C_o$ .
-The fractional increase in capacitance is approximately $\Delta C/C_o \approx \omega^2 L(C_g + C_o)$ .
-This increase can be significant when the frequency is high, but as it will become clear later, it is negligible below 1592 Hz compared to other possible frequency dependencies.
+Consider a three-terminal capacitor with the residual series inductance equal to L, the capacitance between the two active electrodes C_o , and the stray capacitance from leads and electrodes to the ground terminal C_g .
+A simplified equivalent circuit for the capacitor consists of L in series with $C_g + C_o$.
+The fractional increase in capacitance is approximately $\Delta C/C_o \approx \omega^2 L(C_g + C_o)$.
+This increase can be significant when the frequency is high, but as it will become clear later, it is negligible below 1592 Hz compared to other possible frequency dependences.